-Note: Every MODEL 2010BX unit undergoes rigorous internal quality tests prior to shipping.
+Note: Every MODEL 210BX unit undergoes rigorous internal quality tests prior to shipping.
 This includes a complete electronics and in-depth gas test.

-For the best accuracy, calibrate your Analyzer monthly using a calibration gas standard in the range of 80ppm oxygen in a background of nitrogen.
+For the best accuracy, calibrate your Analyzer monthly using a calibration gas standard.
+We recommend selecting a percent level of oxygen near your measurement range of interest in a background of nitrogen (example: $5.0\% \, O_2$ in N_2)